 In order to receive a bachelor’s degree, students must have at least a 2.0 G.P.A. in their major course of study.
 Students who have a major G.P.A. below 2.0 will be required to meet with their academic advisor, department chair of their major, or the Assistant Dean for Academic Advising and Engagement.
 Students who have not improved their major G.P.A. above 2.0 after two semesters will be required to meet with the Assistant Dean for Academic Advising and Engagement.
 During the meeting, students will develop an action plan which may include ways to improve the student’s G.P.A. in the major, meeting with a representative from the Office of Career Services, or considering a change of major.

-After the 8th week of classes, Le Moyne faculty provide students with mid-term grades or deficiencies.
 First-year students can expect to receive mid-term grades in all of their first-semester courses.
 This allows them feedback on their academic progress in their course work.
-Second-semester first-years and upper-division students typically receive mid-term grades only when their performance is deficient (a deficiency is an indicator of being at risk to fail a course).
+Second-semester first-years and all undergrauduate students receive mid-term grades only when their performance is deficient (a deficiency is an indicator of being at risk to fail a course).
 Students can view their mid-term grades using WebAdvisor.
 For students who have signed a FERPA release, mid-term grades will be mailed to parents.

 All students should meet with their academic advisor to discuss their mid-semester grades and identify ways to improve performance in current courses.
-Students who receive three or more mid-term deficiencies (indicated by a grade of D, F, U, or DEF) will be required to meet with a member of the College’s Center for Academic Advising and Engagement to make a plan to improve your grades.
+Students who receive three or more mid-term deficiencies (indicated by a grade of D, F, U, or DEF) will be required to meet with a member of the College’s Office for Academic Advising and Support to make a plan to improve your grades.